schatekar/js-to-ts/README.md

 ```
 Delete the `calculator.d.ts` file and re-run `npm run build` you would get your packaged bundle in `lib/index.js`.

 That's it.
 We have converted everything in this project from javascript to typescript.
-The source code at the end of this section is in branch `keep-going` if you want to take a look.
+The source code at the end of this section is in [keep-going](https://github.com/schatekar/js-to-ts/tree/keep-going) branch.